-Most of the attention of link-building strategies focuses around external inbound links, however internal linking (website internal linking structures) are just as important.
+Most of the attention of link-building strategies focus around external inbound links.
+However internal linking (website internal linking structures) are just as important.

-A simple methods of making keyword anchor text more easily noticeable for search engine spiders, proper internal linking helps significantly.
+A simple method of making keyword anchor text more easily noticeable for search engine spiders, proper internal linking helps significantly.

-The control of link equity (juice) from one page to another is similar to external inbound links, an external websites link shares equity to all inter-linked webpages, and a webpage linking to another within a domain does the same.
+The control of link equity (juice) from one page to another is similar to external inbound links.
+An external websites link shares equity to all inter-linked web pages, and a web page that is linking to another within a single domain does the same.

 Leveraging User-Generated Content (UGC)